 They remind us of the Hebrew people making their way to the Promised Land with Moses leading them.
 Liberation from Egyptian bondage, in the midst of the wilderness they are traversing, is no longer the cause for celebration it had been in the first flush of freedom.
 They lament, "We remember the fish we ate in Egypt, for free, the cucumbers, the melons, the leeks, the onions, and the garlic; but now our strength is dried up, and there is nothing at all but this manna to look at" (Numbers 11: 5-6).

-Two saints who are commemorated on this Palm Sunday also, like Moses, had to deal with people who were no longer satisfied with what God was giving and revealing to them.
+The Church remembers two saints who, like Moses, had to deal with people who were no longer satisfied with what God was giving and revealing to them.
 Saint Zeno of Verona was born in the mid-fourth century in Syria.
-He traveled widely, visiting monasteries, and settled in Italy.
+He traveled widely, visiting monasteries as went, and settled in Italy.
 After some time he was chosen to be bishop of the city of Verona.

 Zeno lived during the consecutive reigns of two emperors who embraced Arianism.
 He was persecuted for refusing to accept the novel Arian idea that "there was a time when the Son was not" or in other words a time when He did not yet exist.
 Zeno courageously insisted in his writings and teaching that Jesus Christ, the only-begotten Son of God, existed before all ages.
 He was adamant in declaring that this is God's revelation, and therefore can't be altered.

-Basil, Bishop of Parium, is also remembered on this day.
-He lived in the eighth century, as the controversy over icons was reaching a fever pitch.
+Basil, Bishop of Parium, lived in the eighth century as the controversy over icons was reaching a fever pitch.
 Saint Basil refused to put his signature to the documents abolishing the veneration of icons.
-Like Saint Zeno, he was faithful to the Church's teaching.
-Also like Saint Zeno, he suffered at the hands of those who were offended by his adherence to God's revelation.
+Like Saint Zeno he was faithful to the Church's teaching.
+Also like Saint Zeno he suffered at the hands of those who were offended by his adherence to God's revelation.